m1guelpf/lumiere/README.md

 ## Getting Started

 First, install dependencies with `yarn install`.
-Then, initialize the env file with `cp .env.example .env`, and add your Infura project id and app url.
+Then, initialize the env file with `cp .env.example .env`, and add your Infura project id, IPFS details and app url.
 Finally, run the development server with `yarn dev`.

 Open [http://localhost:4783](http://localhost:4783) with your browser to see the result.